 29 Cornwall Road, London, Greater London, SE1 8TJ

 In a peaceful part of London’s usually busy Waterloo, The White Hart stands ready to welcome hungry guests with their simple but perfectly executed Sunday menu.
 Don’t be fooled by the quiet, backstreet exterior as this gastropub gets busy at the weekend.
 The great selection of craft beers and real ales on offer are your standard London prices, however the food counteracts this by being fresh, delicious and affordable.
 We recommend the juicy roast chicken, pigs in blankets and gingerbread stuffing… Drool.

 The Floral Hall, Stoney Street, London SE1 1TL

 When you think of Borough Market, you automatically think fruit, veg, street food and market traders.
 Who would’ve thought London’s busiest market is home to a spectacular fine dining Sunday Roast restaurant with fantastic views of the market below.

-Roast, just like its name plainly states, serves up divine Sunday roasts where you can order a traditional beef roast with all the trimmings for £35.
-And if your budget is limited, enjoy 3 courses for £30 on the market menu instead.
-While this place is on the pricier side, Head chef Stuart Cauldwell only cooks with the finest locally sourced ingredients so you can be sure you’re eating the very best cuts of meat.
+Roast, just like its name plainly states, serves up divine roasts.
+You can order a traditional roast beef for £35 daily.
+On Sunday, you can enjoy a 3 course meal for £39.50.
+While this place is on the pricier side, Head chef Ian Howard only cooks with the finest locally sourced ingredients so you can be sure you’re eating the very best cuts of meat.